Efena/Advanced-3D-Visualization-of-Dynamic-Muscle-MRI/README.md

 - *If the paths are not changed, the macros will not work!*

 # Dependencies
-This pipeline depends on the followig library:
+This pipeline depends on the following library:

 - [NumPy](https://numpy.org/)